EgonKrenz/DayZ-Epoch/README.md

 <b>Balancing</b>
 * closer to the DayZ Experience.
-* less loot but more value --> more exitement.
+* less Vehicle Spawns but more value --> more exitement.
 * Vendor Prices tweaked.
 * added more Vehicles.
 * removed stary sobor tents.